 Getting a Raspberry Pi if you know how to use it is great.
 It saves you money, is multi-functional, and is easily available.

-Leverage the uses cases mentioned above, integrate them, and invent a thing or two if you have a knack for Raspberry Pi!
+Leverage the use cases mentioned above, integrate them, and invent a thing or two if you know Raspberry Pi!